moe-tron/moetron-twit/README.md

 **name**
 Generates an image based on the hash of a string.

-Ex: @MoetronBot hey give me an anime girl
-(above will hash "hey give me an anime girl" and use that for the seed.)
+Ex: @MoetronBot moename hey give me an anime girl (above will hash "hey give me an anime girl" and use that for the seed.)